 The polygons used in the testing are contained in the archive of the evaluation version of the product (see below).

 A Windows application for testing main possibilities of the C++ library.
-It allows loading polygon sets from .shp files, their visualization and operations on them (see the screenshots above).
+It allows loading polygons and polygon sets from .shp files, their visualization and operations on them (see the screenshots above).

 Test polygon data as .shp files.